-The Case for Backward Design in the Light of Imparting "Understanding"
+The Case of Backward Design in the Light of Imparting "Understanding"

 The catch word here is "understanding."
 You may be a wizard with numbers, but what good is your knowledge if you cannot number-crunch your way through the mortgage documents?
 What good is any knowledge if you cannot apply it to solve novel problems that the training courses didn't teach you about?

-A Framework to Start Designing Backward: 3 Stages
+A Framework to Start Designing eLearning Backward: 3 Stages

 Backward design is a purely purpose-driven process, and neither you nor your learners will ever be in the dark about the whys, wherefores, and the how-to's of the course.
 According to Wiggins & McTighe (2005) the design process involves you plan in 3 stages, each with a focusing question: